Ehsanollah Khan Dustdar: Life in exile

 By 1921, after the agreement reached between the Soviet Union and Britain, the Soviets decided not to further support the Soviet Republic of Gilan.
 The Republic collapsed soon after, despite Ehsanollah Khan's attempts to sabotage the "friendship and cooperation" agreement between Tehran and Moscow by continuing land redistribution.

 Nariman Narimanov, the head of the Council of People's Commissars of Soviet Azerbaijan, and Theodore Rothstein, the then Soviet ambassador to Iran, told Ehsanullah Khan to leave Iran.
 Ehsanollah Khan first went to Moscow.

 Ehsanullah Khan's stay in Moscow did not last long.
 When he returned to Baku in late 1922, he was once again reminded that he had to live in silence and on the sidelines.
 Apparently, it was during this period that Ehsanullah Khan contacted the Iranian consul in Baku and sought permission to return to Iran.
 In a coded message sent from Moscow to Tehran, the Advisor to Iran's ambassador to the Soviet Union asked the opinion of the Ministry of Foreign Affairs on this matter.
 Tehran responds almost immediately: the government of Iran will allow Ehsanullah Khan to return, provided that he informs the authorities of his arrival date so that the government can consider a suitable place for him to live.

-Apparently, the response of the Iranian government was not what Ehsanullah Khan had expected.
-He was proud of his political past and was not in a position to accept the pardon of the Iranian government.
-So there was only one way left for him: insisting on his opposition to the central government of Iran.

 Apparently, the response of the Iranian government was not the response that Ehsanullah Khan expected.
 He was proud of his political past and was not in a position to accept the pardon of the Iranian government.
 So there was only one way left for him: insisting on his opposition to the central government of Iran.

 Ehsanullah Khan, along with his associates Mohammad Jafar Kangavari, Ahmad Masafir and Ashouri, founded a new party called "Committee of the Liberation Revolution of Iran".
 The headquarters of the new party was an old shop in Baku, where Ashuri, the promoter and secretary of Ehsanullah Khan lived.
 In 1923 Ehsanullah Khan and his associates Seyyed Jalal and Ibrahim Khan directed revolutionary activities to bring about change in their homeland, Iran, from these relatively humble headquarters.

 In the five years between 1923 and 1928 Soviet authorities gradually forced Ehsanullah Khan and his associates to accept a form of political isolation.
 The only evidence of his activity during these years is his performance in one of the first Soviet propaganda films made by Leo Moore, Gilan Ghazi (Girl of Gilan), about the Jungle Movement and its failure.
 In this film, Ehsanullah Khan appeared as himself; And the roles of famous characters such as Mirza Kuchak Khan were played by actors.